FAQS on Starting Your Business

 What business should I choose?

-Business experience is a plus, and the right kind of experience gives you an edge.
-Having worked in the industry you choose for your new business gives you insight and know-how that can be invaluable.
-Combine your background in the industry with strong management skills and you are on your way to success.
+It’s a plus if you have both business and industry experience.
+Having worked in the industry you choose for your business gives you insight and know-how that can up your chances of success.
+Add passion to the mix, and you are on your way to a profitable business.